 Upperclass Residential Options

-Both three-story buildings housing 154 upperclass students in suite-style living units, these halls provide double rooms with an adjoining bathroom.
+Both three-story buildings housing 154 upperclassmen students in suite-style living units, these halls provide double rooms with an adjoining bathroom.
+The room dimensions are approximately 15' X 12'.
 Laundry facilities are available on the second and third floors of each building as well as a kitchenette area containing a sink, microwave and refrigerator on the third floor.
 There are television lounges on the first and third floors.
 Student rooms are equipped with moveable beds, dressers and desks, and built-in closets.
 Each room also has an individual heating and air-conditioning unit.
 Bica-Ross and Shields halls share an outdoor playing field/lawn area and are also located in close proximity to outdoor tennis courts.

 Bica-Ross opened in 1996 and it is the only residence hall that contains classrooms.
 The residence hall was named by Violet Bica-Ross in honor and in memory of her late husband L. Clayton Ross and brother George Bica.

 Shields Hall, which opened in 1999, is named in honor of 1943 Mount Union graduate, Dr. Clifford D. Shields and Mrs. Betty (Hatton) Shields, a 1944 graduate of Mount Union.

 Elliott and Miller HallsIn both of these halls, there are a limited number of singles available to upperclassmen for an additional cost.
 Elliott Hall houses women and the room dimensions are 12' X 13' and Miller Hall houses men and the room dimensions are 11' X 14'.